Skip to content

 So, now it comes down to the question of ‘Does my self-build project need a technologist?’

 If you decide to go the technologist route, it’s best to get them involved in the planning stage so that they can deliver a design that exactly fits the brief.
-At the building warrant stage, when the technologist becomes lead, it’s very important to understand the timelines of the project and work with the client to manage expectations.
+At the building warrant stage, when the Technologist essentially becomes the project lead, it’s very important to understand the timelines of the project and work with the client to manage expectations.

 Sometimes compromises may need to happen in the design at the Building Warrant stage to fulfil new regulations or structural constraints.
 A close partnership with you as a client will help navigate the project through these issues and aid the project to be the most successful it can be.